BlackWind001/p_m/README.md

 1. AES encryption ✔
 2. GIT integration ❌
-3. Setup new password directory and connect it to a remote origin ❌
+3. Setup new password directory ✔ and connect it to a remote origin ❌
 4. Setup existing git directory and allow the CLI to get passwords from said directory ❌

+### What am I doing currently?

+- Trying to setup a container environment where I will have to login to save the git password.